What is the District Plan?

 It is about identifying what issues are important to you and telling us whether you think we are on the right track with the issues and options that we’ve identified so far.

 Based on feedback during this preliminary engagement process we will develop a draft District Plan for community consideration.
-This document will be available in early 2021.

 The aim of the draft District Plan is to ‘check in’ with the community to ensure that we are on the right track before we refine the objectives and policies and develop rules before we formally notify the Proposed District Plan.